Current issues and what the World Food Programme is doing

 What the World Food Programme is doing in Madagascar

-The Country Programme has three components:
+The Country Programme targets 400,000 people and has three main aims:

 World Food Programme partners in Madagascar